zhangyaqi1989/jekyll-now/about.md

 permalink: /about/
 ---

-Ph.D. student in Mechanical Engineering.
+I am a Ph.D. student in Mechanical Engineering at University of Wisconsin-Madison.
+I also have master degree in Computer Science.

 ### More Information

+My research interests include modeling and simulation of additive manufacturing methods, high performance computing (HPC).

-I am working on thermal analysis of additive manufacturing (AM).
+I am a fan of Python.

 ### Contact me